NerissaTaylor1/Sprint-Challenge-State-Management-Smurfs/Answers.md

 dispatch actions describe  what is happening to the reducer so it know what to update

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+application state is global state for all components can use , but component state is local on the component itself
 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?